 Looking to buy your first ski boot or a seasoned pro but fed up with all those generic lists of best ski boots that don't match up with your foot shape?
 After many hours of painstaking research, I've narrowed down this year's best wide ski boots for men and women in 2022.

-Best Men's Wide Ski Boots -- Top Picks
+Best Men's and Women's Wide Ski Boots

 Here is a rundown of our top picks in each category.
 Scroll down this page to read the full reviews of each.

 We are reader supported.
 We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 - Nordica Cruise 75 Ski Boot (Best Wide Beginner Ski Boot)

 - Salomon QST Access 70 Ski Boots Mens (Best Wide Early Intermediate)

 - Atomic Hawx Ultra 120 S Ski Boot (Best Wide Expert Ski Boots)